Urban-Informatics-Lab/e-audit/README.md

 - Output files - file path (*str*)

 ## Example
-Let's create `bf` as an instance of the EAudit class to run the k-nearest neighbors algorithm.
+Let's create `ea` as an instance of the EAudit class to run the k-nearest neighbors algorithm.

     ea = EAudit('KNN')